usgs/earthquake-processing-formats/format-docs/LocationRequest.md

 relative to the WGS84 datum.
 * BayesianSpread - A number that indicates the standard deviation of the bayesian depth in kilometers.
-* UseRSTT - A boolean flag that indicates whether the RSTT regional travel-time model is to be used.
 * UseSVD - A boolean flag that indicates whether the singular valued decomposition logic is to be used.